Higher and foundation tier

 acid.
 This acid is better known as vitamin C.

 Fizzy drinks such as Coca Cola are also acidic, they contain a weak acid called carbonic acid, vinegar or ethanoic acid is another common weak acid, we are all familiar with the sharp, sour taste of vinegar on our chips!

 Acids are normally made by burning a non-metal and then dissolving the non-metal oxide produced in water, e.g. Sulfur is a non-metal, it is a yellow solid that melts easily when heated to form a thick tacky brown liquid which burns with a small blue flame.
 The smelly and toxic gas sulfur dioxide is released as the sulfur burns.
-This is shown below:
+A word and symbolic equation for this combustion reaction is shown below:

-The burning sulfur is quickly transferred to a gas jar where the toxic sulfur dioxide gas quickly fills it.
+If the burning sulfur is quickly transferred to a gas jar containing a little water, the toxic sulfur dioxide gas quickly fills the jar.
+If the jar is shaken gently the sulfur dioxide gas will dissolve in the water forming sulfurous acid.
 If a little universal indicator is added it quickly turns red showing the presence of the sulfurous acid formed.
 A similar experiment can be done with other non-metals and the non-metal oxides which are produced are all acidic.
 That is they dissolve in water to form acids e.g.